VERIFY BEFORE RELYING

 Generic prep materials miss Florida-specific content

-Forty-five of the 100 questions cover Florida and federal law.
-FREC regulations, escrow rules, documentary stamp taxes, homestead exemptions, state-specific disclosure requirements.
-Students who use national prep tools that cover all 50 states get surface-level coverage on these topics at best.
-That gap costs 10 to 15 questions.
-The Florida-specific content guide covers every one of those 45 questions with the exact numbers the exam tests.
+The Florida outline includes substantial Florida and federal law content: FREC regulations, escrow rules, documentary stamp taxes, homestead exemptions, and state-specific disclosure requirements.
+Students who use national prep tools that cover all 50 states often get surface-level coverage on these topics at best.
+That gap can decide the exam.
+The Florida-specific content guide covers the Florida-law concepts that national tools tend to underweight.
 The 19 Topics guide breaks down how much each area is worth.
+If you are leaning on free tools, the free Florida real estate exam prep guide shows where they fall short for Florida.

 Mistakes students make after seeing the pass rate